There are no open spots for this class, but we found something similar!

 Intro to Narrative, Descriptive, Expository and Persuasive Writing for Beginners ESL Friendly CEFR B1 B2 C1 C2

 Write What You Like- Exploring Persuasive Writing via Video Game Reviews

 In this one time class students will plan, write and publish a video game review.
-Graphic organizers will be used to support students with dysgraphia and other learning challenges.
+Graphic organizers will be used to support nuerodiverse students with dysgraphia, dyslexia, ADHD, learning disabilities and other special needs.

 1 review for this class